Let's work together to give girls the dignity they deserve and stay at school.

 Stigma and Shame

 While not true of all developing countries, there is a stigma associated with women’s periods in many parts of the world, especially in more remote regions.
-This stigmatisation can result in isolation, depression, and neglect, as well as leaving girls and women open to abuse and sexual exploitation. soap, and other hygiene items, women and girls suffer the direct consequences of period poverty.
-These include:
+This stigmatisation can result in isolation, depression, and neglect, as well as leaving girls and women open to abuse and sexual exploitation.
+The definition of ‘Period Poverty’ is the lack of access to safe and hygienic menstrual products during monthly periods and inaccessibility to basic sanitation services or facilities as well as menstrual hygiene education.
+This leads onto;

 Absenteeism